WeileiZeng/Open-Source-COVID-19/about.md

 Open source software is software with source code that anyone can inspect, modify, and enhance.
 Some software has source code that only the person, team, or organization who created it—and maintains exclusive control over it—can modify.
 People call this kind of software "proprietary" or "closed source" software.

+### FAQ
+- I cannot share this website?
+  - Some platform like facebook or wechat may block the domain github.io.
+I created another link to avoid such problem.
+Visit [https://cli.im/ARTwYZ](https://cli.im/ARTwYZ) and share.
+- Can I submit my own project?
+  - Self-submission are welcome.